Contamination by mycotoxins impairs the health of the hen, its productivity and egg quality

 1. Gastrointestinal lesions

-Cyclopiazonic acid and trichothecenes (T-2 toxin, HT-2 toxin, deoxynivalenol, monoacetoxyscirpenol and diacetoxyscirpenol) are caustic and produce lesions in different parts of the gastrointestinal tract, leading to decreased feed intake, impaired FCR and presence of undigested feed in the intestine.
+Cyclopiazonic acid and trichothecenes (T-2 toxin, HT-2 toxin, deoxynivalenol, monoacetoxyscirpenol and diacetoxyscirpenol) are irritating and produce lesions in different parts of the gastrointestinal tract, leading to decreased feed intake, impaired FCR and presence of undigested feed in the intestine.

-Lesions in proventriculus and gizzard are mainly caused by T-2 toxin.
-HT-2 toxin, deoxynivalenol and diacetoxyscirpenol.
+Lesions in proventriculus and gizzard are mainly caused by T-2 toxin, HT-2 toxin, deoxynivalenol and diacetoxyscirpenol.
 Fumonisins are associated to enlarged proventriculus.